pirelenito/js_that_lives_on/slides/starting_with_tdd.md

 ![Happy](slides/img/happy.png)

 --
-# Feed your specs
+# Feed our specs
-write only what you need to move to the next step
+write only what we need to move to the next step

 --
 # That is easy!